Thursday, April 30, 2009

 One larger island anchors each of the two island groups and these are dense with mangroves on the protected lagoon side and bare and windswept on the other.
 This section is really lovely and colorful with "meadows" of southern glasswort, seaside purslane and saltwort all in different shades of green and gold.
 See the picture below.

 Hilary and Scott get ready for some snorkeling.
-You can
+You can see the channel through the reefs |

 He left the conch not wanting the distinction of eating the last two alive.